-Welcome to Lettuce Veg Out where I am empowering vegans to live a balanced life and gain confidence in the kitchen.
+Lettuce Veg Out empowers vegans to live a balanced life and gain confidence in the kitchen.

-As a Registered Dietitian, it’s my passion to learn about the science behind food and nutrition.
-As a vegan, I want to help people thrive with their chosen lifestyle.
-That’s why I’ve spent hundreds of hours researching how to thrive on a vegan diet, how to meet nutrient needs as a vegan, what foods to include in a balanced vegan diet as well as other approaches to eating that are health promoting.
+As a Registered Dietitian, it’s my passion to learn about food and nutrition science.
+I’ve spent hundreds of hours researching how to meet nutrient needs as a vegan and what foods to include in a balanced vegan diet.

-Empowered vegans are those that can really help make a change in this world and I’m happy to do what I can to support them!
+Empowered vegans are those who can really help make a change in this world.
+I’m happy to do what I can to support them!

 Living a Balanced Life

-- Balanced nutrition aka meeting nutrient needs as a vegan
+- Balanced nutrition: Meeting essential nutrient needs as a vegan.

 A balanced life is one where nutrient needs are met and food is enjoyed without stress.